 Morgue attendant Amy is just about to go off shift to a birthday thrown by her friends when they receive news that a number of bodies are being brought in from the slaughter at the Blackwell Hotel.
 Amy decides to stay on to help with the workload.
 Her friends surprise her by turning up to the morgue to hold an impromptu party there.
 After learning that Jacob Goodnight’s body is there, one of the friends Tamara, who is obsessed with serial killers, sneaks into the morgue room and ends up cavorting over his cadaver.
 Jacob then rises from the table and starts killing.
 Locked into the building, the others flee as Jacob brutally slaughters his way through their numbers.

-Canada’s twin sisters Jen and Sylvia Soska have had a meteoric rise to cultish directors following their appearance with Dead Hooker in a Trunk (2010).
+Canada’s twin sisters Jen and Sylvia Soska have had a meteoric rise following their appearance with Dead Hooker in a Trunk (2010) to the point they made this film where they could legitimately be called cultish directors.
 Dead Hooker was amateurish but the film’s title and their smart and sarcastic attitude caught on and they were soon granted a full budget to make the strikingly perverse American Mary (2012), which consolidated their promise.
 In between the Torture Porn episode of ABCs of Death (2014), the twins managed to turn out See No Evil 2.
 They subsequently went onto make the revenge film Vendetta (2015) and the remake of Rabid (2019).

-The Sisters bring a certain degree of genre-reflexive humour.
+The Soska Sisters bring a certain degree of genre-reflexive humour.
 The characters actually behave in common sense ways – suggesting they don’t split up or lines “I don’t want to charge out there while there is a mass murderer running around,” and “If we took the stairs, we’d be out of here in ten minutes”.
 The film needed more of this.
-In fact, you feel as though it should have gone further – the film stays with the familiar and never approaches anything that bitingly deconstructs or spoofs the cliches of the genre in the way that say Scream (1996) or Behind the Mask: The Rise of Leslie Vernon (2006) did.
+In fact, you feel as though it should have gone further but the film chooses to stay with the familiar and never approaches anything that deconstructs or sinks its teeth into the cliches of the genre in the way that say Scream (1996) or Behind the Mask: The Rise of Leslie Vernon (2006) did.
 Equally, you expected the twins to do something astonishingly way out with the slasher element but the slashing sequences are all true to form – the one standout sequence is a shot where Katharine Isabelle has her throat slashed in slow-motion.